victor-istomin/c-with-crosses/content/posts/surprise-at-exit/index.md

 A hardworking developer could examine all the application threads call-stacks one by one, but as our serious application has a lot of threads, including some auxiliary ones, we'll try to speed up the investigation process.

-There are few options that came to my mind:
+There are a few options that came to my mind:
 * get the thread ID from the handle;
 * stare at the Parallel Stacks in the VS debugger until enlightened.